inBeat/inbeat-website/content/_index.md

   Find qualified influencers that meet your standards on Instagram and Youtube.
   Use our influencer database to step up your influencer marketing.
 section1:
-  subtitle: Searching influencers made easy
+  subtitle: Influencer campaigns made easy
   title: Find quality<br /> influencers in <br /><span>seconds</span>
-  description: Request your beta access and get 20% off for life.
 section2:
   points:
     - description: >-